Chana masala on a silver plate with rice and gluten free bread

 Chana Masala

 Prepare to be amazed by the incredible flavors that spices bring to this simple yet delicious dish!
 Chana masala, which means spiced chickpeas, involves soaking dried chickpeas overnight and then simmering them in a fragrant, spiced onion-tomato curry.
 This vegan, gluten-free, soy-free, and low-fat dish checks all the boxes for a perfect meal.
-Enjoy it with basmati or jasmine rice and my almond flour flatbread!
+Enjoy it with jasmine rice and my almond flour flatbread!

 Recipe adapted from https://www.indianhealthyrecipes.com/chana-masala/